dylanesque/Cheatsheets/js.md

 -Vast majority of developers have no idea how they work under the hood, and bomb technical interviews & have a tough time debugging code as a result.

-## Classes and Prototypes

--One of the beautiful things about objects is that they can store data and functionality in one place

--

 # The Hard Parts of OOP

+- One of the beautiful things about objects is that they can store data and functionality in one place

+- `Object.create()` is an example of a Factory function

 # The Hard Parts of Servers & Node.js